-What Is Mocking vs Stubbing?
+What is Mocking vs Stubbing?

 Mocking and stubbing are both techniques for replacing real dependencies with test doubles, but stubs provide canned responses to calls while mocks additionally verify that specific interactions occurred.